apple/swift-metrics/README.md

 recorder.record(100)
 ```

-`Gauges`: A Gauge is a metric that represents a single numerical value that can arbitrarily go up and down.
+`Gauge`: A Gauge is a metric that represents a single numerical value that can arbitrarily go up and down.
 Gauges are typically used for measured values like temperatures or current memory usage, but also "counts" that can go up and down, like the number of active threads.
 Gauges are modeled as `Recorder` with a sample size of 1 and that does not perform any aggregation.

 ```swift
 gauge.record(100)